maperrea/git-push-script/README.md

 In both cases you can specify a remote repository and a branch to the script as two last arguments.

-If the push fails it asks for a correct repository annd branch.
+If the push fails it asks for a correct repository and branch.